 Brian Weeden is the Technical Advisor for Secure World Foundation and has 16 years of professional experience in space operations and policy.
-His wealth of technical knowledge and expertise has established him as a thought leader for providing critical analysis that supports development of space policy.
+His wealth of technical knowledge and expertise allow him to provide critical analysis that supports development of space policy.

 Prior to joining SWF, Mr. Weeden served nine years on active duty as an officer in the United States Air Force working in space and intercontinental ballistic missile (ICBM) operations.
 As part of U.S. Strategic Command's Joint Space Operations Center (JSpOC), Mr. Weeden directed the orbital analyst training program and developed tactics, techniques and procedures for improving space situational awareness.